Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

-was proposed in \cite{d2021stochastic} provided that $f$ is $\mu_{f}$ strongly convex (Definition \ref{strongly-convex-def}), where $c>0$ is a fixed constant and $\hat{h}_i=\inf h_i$.
-For convex lower bounded functions $h_i$, if there exists $\hat{x}\in\mathbb{R}^n$ such that $h_i(\hat{x})=\hat{h}_i$ for all $i=1,\ldots,m$, i.e. the \emph{interpolation} condition holds, it has been proven that the iterates of this method converge.
-Although this assumption seems restrictive, it can be satisfied under certain circumstances, e.g. the stochastic optimization problem reformulated from the linear constraint (see \eqref{reformulate-ls}).
-Based on this observation, we demonstrate our SDCD method can be reinterpreted as SMD with mirror stochastic Polyak step-size, see Remark \ref{remark-xie-0429}.
+where $c>0$ is a fixed constant and $\widehat{h}_i= \inf_{x \in \mathbb{R}^{n}} h_{i}(x)$.
+It provides a more reliable approach to determine $ t_k $ than typical hyperparameter tuning.
+The method is proved to be convergent for lower bounded convex functions $ h_i $, if the \emph{interpolation} condition holds, i.e. there exists $\widehat{x}\in\mathbb{R}^n$ such that $h_i(\widehat{x})=\widehat{h}_i$ for all $i=1,\ldots,m$.
+Although this assumption seems restrictive, it can be satisfied under certain circumstances, e.g. the stochastic optimization problem reformulated from the linear constraint \eqref{reformulate-ls}.
+We establish the connection between our SDCD framework and the SMD method, and show that the adaptive stepsize in our SDCD method framework is in actual a kind of the mirror stochastic Polyak stepsize; See Remark \ref{remark-xie-0429}.